Tuesday, May 31, 2011

 Ingredients

-1 ball of dough (I purchased a ball of pizza dough from Union Market.
-It was excellent.
+1 ball of dough (I purchased a ball of pizza dough from Union Market and it was excellent.
 Another good option-- your local pizza shop.
 Many will sell you a ball of dough for a buck or two.)

 Extra-virgin olive oil